 You might be inclined to choose a jersey that is completely unlike the form fitting ones you see the pros wearing.
 But the fact is: the better the fit, the less wind drag you'll experience due to all that extra material.
 A flapping jersey will only slow you down and on long rides will actually zap some of your energy.
 So, while you might not opt for a skintight aero skin-suit, you'll want something that fits well and helps increase your performance on the bike.

 Similarly, make sure the jersey you select is long enough as well.
-You don’t want to have to keep pulling it down as you are riding.
-The best designed jerseys are short in the front so you don’t get a ton of material bunched up when you are in your riding position while also being long in the back to provide adequate coverage when you are bent over your bars.
+You don't want to have to keep pulling it down as you are riding.
+The best designed jerseys are short in the front so you don't get a ton of material bunched up when you are in your riding position while also being long in the back to provide adequate coverage when you are bent over your bars.
+When testing out a jersey length, always be sure bend into a riding position.
+You cannot judge the length standing straight up.

 And, as mentioned above, the more panels of fabric used in the construction of the garment, the better the fit.